ejamesthedon1-del/Official-Launch-Version-SRT/SUPABASE_INDEX_WITH_APIFY.md

 RENTCAST_API_KEY=your_rentcast_key
 GOOGLE_PLACES_API_KEY=your_places_key
 STRIPE_SECRET_KEY=your_stripe_key
-APIFY_API_KEY=your_apify_key
-APIFY_ACTOR_ID=epctex/realtor-scraper
+RAPIDAPI_KEY=your_rapidapi_key
+RAPIDAPI_REALTOR_HOST=realtor16.p.rapidapi.com (optional, defaults to this)
 ```

+**Note**: `RAPIDAPI_REALTOR_HOST` is optional and defaults to `realtor16.p.rapidapi.com` if not set.

 ---

 ## Testing Checklist

 1. ✅ Test with all API keys set - should work with full data
-2. ✅ Test without Apify keys - should work with RentCast only
+2. ✅ Test without RapidAPI key - should work with RentCast and Gemini only
-3. ✅ Test with invalid Apify Actor ID - should log warning and continue
+3. ✅ Test without RentCast key - should work with Gemini analysis only
-4. ✅ Test with Apify timeout - should continue after 30 seconds
-5. ✅ Test all other endpoints still work correctly
+4. ✅ Test all endpoints work correctly

 ---

 ## Notes

-- Apify integration is **non-critical** - failures won't break the analysis
+- RapidAPI integration is **non-critical** - failures won't break the analysis
-- RentCast data takes priority over Apify data for core fields (price, beds, baths, sqft, DOM)
-- Apify enhances with additional data (photos, description, features)
+- Only calls `/property/photos` endpoint - no search or details endpoints
+- Constructs Realtor.com URL from address to get photos
-- All Apify calls are wrapped in try-catch with `console.warn` (not `console.error`)
+- All RapidAPI calls are wrapped in try-catch with `console.warn` (not `console.error`)
-- 30-second timeout prevents the function from hanging
+- Photo priority: RapidAPI photos > Google Places image